-American Airlines offers wellness challenges outside the Plan.
-All U.S.-based American Airlines employees are eligible to participate at no cost, regardless of whether or not they are enrolled in a Medical Benefit Option.
-Individuals or groups of people can work toward common wellness goals such as regular physical activity.
+American Airlines offers well-being challenges outside the Plan.
+All U.S.-based American Airlines employees are eligible to participate at no cost, regardless of whether or not they are enrolled in a Medical Benefit Option under the Plan.
+Individuals or groups of people can work toward common well-being goals such as regular physical activity.